 Photo: copyright and courtesy of Kamehameha Schools Kapālama and Hālau Kū Māna Charter School

-Unanswered Questions: The discovery of this remote island chain in the Pacific is shrouded in unanswered questions.
+The discovery of this remote island chain in the Pacific is shrouded in unanswered questions.
 How did the original Hawaiians find it?
-What made them know this land was here?
-Some say that shamanic dreams or intelligent sea creatures like dolphins, whales, and sharks (Kamohoali’i) guided early navigators to this place surrounded by a thousand miles of ocean.
-Sailing a thousand miles to find a small string of islands is as technologically profound for ancient mariners as it is for modern astronauts to land on the moon.
+What made them know this land is here?
+From Hawai’i it is a thousand miles of ocean to reach land.
+Some say that shamanic dreams or intelligent sea creatures like dolphins, whales, and sharks (Kamohoali’i) guided early navigators here.
+Sailing a thousand miles to find a small chain of islands was as profound for ancient mariners as it is for modern astronauts to reach the moon.

 These are the children of the living breath (Aloha)…They go out to the deep ocean to find out what the original song was… We’re not lost.
 We’re going home.– Sam Kaai, a true son of Maui and noted scholar of Hawaiian cultural practices.

-Island lifestyle in Hawai’i is filled with potent wisdom that is universal though it has been forgotten in many places around the world.
-Living on an island teaches one that resources are finite, and that we can’t run too far from what we create (good or bad).
-Hōkūle’a invites us to re-awaken, remember, and live consciously as we begin to recognise Planet Earth as an island of life floating through a vast galaxy of stars.
+The Hawaiian lifestyle maintains many indigenous practices.
+People have forgotten the art of living in balance with nature in most places around the world.
+Living on an island teaches one that resources are finite.
+We can’t run too far from what we create (good or bad).
+Hōkūle’a invites us to re-awaken, remember, and live consciously.
+It is time, once again to remember that Planet Earth is an island of life floating through a vast galaxy of stars.

 According to legend, the 16th navigator Paka’a could not only predict the wind and weather, he could actually control them with a wind gourd bequeathed to him by his kupunawahine La’amaomao, the wind goddess, whose name ‘Distant Sacredness’ suggests the divine breath which emerges from holes in the far horizon.– Dennis Kawaharada, No NāMamo